srandes/springboot-gcp-pubsub/README.md

 # Publishing data in a topic

-There are two topics in this example one handle pure string and the other handle POJO object:
+There are two topics in this example one handles pure string and the other handles POJO object:

 ### Publishing pure string